YuraLitvinov/edid-inject-for-fedora-wayland/README.md

 Now in top-right corner select 'File', then 'Save as' and choose a name for your new bin file.
 5. cat <name-of-your-choice-AW>.bin | monitor-parse-edid # Check whether the configuration is set, if it's alright, then you can go further.
 # Pay special attention To Modeline "YYYYxZZZZ" QQQ - these QQQ are your set bandwidth, they should not exceed the Max video bandwidth at any means!
-# Now check hsync vsync - if there set as they should, in my case it's +hsync -vsync, then go further
+# Now check hsync vsync - if those are set as they should, in my case it's +hsync -vsync, then go further
 5. sudo mkdir /lib/firmare/edid/ #Create a directory where you will put this bin file
 6. sudo cp <name-of-your-choice-AW>.bin /lib/firmware/edid/ # Copy AW EDID Editor output to this directory you previously had created.
 7. xrandr --verbose # Use this to identify which port your monitor utilizes.